-Ah, imagine how easier our work would be if observers only reported existing merely in an infallible mathematical space...
+Ah, imagine how easier our work would be if observers only reported existing merely in an epistemically certain mathematical space...

-Intuitively, and as we all report the coupling, it seems the answer should be that the coupling is necessary (after-all an observer need to observe 'something' to be worthy of the name), but why an observable universe specifically?
+Intuitively, and as we all report the coupling to the universe, it seems the answer should be that the coupling is necessary (after-all an observer need to observe 'something' to be worthy of the name), but why an observable universe specifically?
 Can the mathematics of our model provide an account for this story?